 Counter-protesters gather near Cenotaph ahead of pro-Palestine demonstration

-Tens of hundreds of people are expected to take part in a pro-Palestinian march on Saturday.
+Tens of thousands of people are expected to take part in a pro-Palestinian march on Saturday.

 Counter-protesters gathered near the Cenotaph in central London ahead of a pro-Palestine demonstration on Armistice Day which is expected to be one of the largest political marches in British history.